 The Resource Conservation District (RCD) of Santa Cruz County is excited to announce our Spring 2023 No-Cost Community Chipping Program.
 The program is available to Santa Cruz County residents who live in areas, defined as the Wildland Urban Interface, that have the potential for wildfire to impact their properties.
 Pre-registration opens on April 1st at 6:00 AM and goes through April 30th.
 Chipping starts May 9th.
 Residents who live in recognized FireWise neighborhoods get early bird registration starting March 25th.

-An informational Zoom meeting about how to participate in the the program will be held on Tuesday, March 29 at 6:00 PM.
+An informational Zoom meeting about how to participate in the the program will be held on Wednesday, March 29 at 6:00 PM.
 Click HERE for more information or to register.